Batignolles group: Franco-Prussian War

 After Napoleon III declared war on Prussia in 1870, many members of the group enlisted as soldiers.
 Cézanne avoided the draft by escaping to L'Estaque, a village in southern France, just west of Marseille.
-While there, Cézanne began to practice the new techniques he had leaned from the Batignolles group, using small brushstrokes and a brighter palette.
+While there, Cézanne began to practice the new techniques he had learned from the Batignolles group, using small brushstrokes and a brighter palette.

 Meanwhile, Monet, Sisley, and Pissarro all left France separately for London, England.
 According to Pissarro, he met up with Monet by accident in London, and they began to work together and study London landscapes: "Monet worked in the parks, while I studied the effects of fog, snow, and springtime."
 It was also in London where Monet and Pissarro first met and developed a relationship with French art dealer Paul Durand-Ruel, who would later become instrumental to the success of the Impressionists, beginning with large purchases of their work in 1872.

 Degas fought in the National Guard and had little time to paint.
 Bazille died on the battlefield at Beaune-la-Rolande in November at the age of twenty-eight.